Contents On This Page

 Wear Shoes That Fits

-Aside the fact that tight fitted shoes are the leading causes of nail fungus, they can also create room for white dots on your toenails.
+Aside from the fact that tightly fitting shoes are the leading causes of nail fungus, they can also create room for white dots on your toenails.

 So if you find yourself in this kind of situation, try substituting those tight shoes of yours with ones that have enough space for your toes to breath.